maltezfaria/DataFlowTasks.jl/docs/src/index.md

 outcome is thus always zero.

 !!! note

     If you replace `@dspawn` by `Threads.@spawn` in the example above (and pick an `n` large enough) you will see that you no longer get `0` because `d2` may access an element of `A` before it has been replaced by zero!

 !!! tip

-    In the `d2` example above, a shortcut syntax was introduced, which allows putting `READ`/`WRITE` annotations directly around arguments in a function call.
+    In the `d2` example above, a shortcut syntax was introduced, which allows putting access mode annotations directly around arguments in a function call.
 This is especially useful when the task body is a one-liner.

+    See [`@dspawn`](@ref) for an exhaustive list of supported ways to create tasks and specify data dependencies.

 No parallelism was allowed in the previous example due to a data conflict.
-To see that when parallelism is possible, spawning `DataFlowTask`s will exploit it, consider this one last example:
+To see that when parallelism is possible, `DataFlowTasks` will exploit it, consider this one last example:

 ```@example simple-example